 Those bets at $12, $15, $20… they’re generally really, really bad bets.

 For example, it’s not at all uncommon to see something priced at $20 that – on basic probabilities – should be $200.

 Where’s the Brownlow Medal value?

 The value in any group market tends to reside in the top few picks in the market.
-As for how it’s broken down across those picks, there’s really no rhyme or reason – across the board – for how that works.
+As for how it’s broken down across those picks, there’s really no rhyme or reason for how that works.

 The value might be in the favourite, or the third favourite… but it’s always away from the tail end of the market.

-As for what we’ll be betting with Total Brownlow, it will be any and every market.
+As for what we’ll be betting with Total Brownlow, it could be any market.
 All the modelling work is done and we’re able to price markets as they’re released.
-Brownlow markets are almost drip-fed, in that there’s more and more markets added through the weeks and days, right up to Monday night.
+Brownlow markets are almost drip-fed, in that there’s more and more markets added through the weeks and days, right up to Sunday night.
 As more markets are launched, we can price them quickly, find the value and add any good bets into our list of bets.
 There’s really nothing we can’t price.

 The enormous number of markets offered by bookies on the Brownlow – there’s literally hundreds – means there’s a lot to get through.
 And the way they’re priced means there is a lot of poor value propositions to exclude.
 But it also means there’s plenty of value in there too.
 You just have to be in a position to find it.
 Our model allows us to do that easily.
 It puts us in a great position.